MONTAUK TO BLOCK ISLAND PADDLE

 Block Challenge 18-mile Open Ocean Paddle.
-Each paddler must raise or contribute a minimum of $1500 to participate.
-Students must raise or contribute a minimum of $750 to participate.
+Each paddler must raise or contribute a minimum of $1,500 to participate.
 This paddle will begin at 6:00 am and will take approximately six hours.

-There are spots for seven two-person relay teams.
-Both members must donate or raise a minimum of $1500 ($3000 total per team.)
+There is also the option to register as a two-person relay team.
+Both members must donate or raise a minimum of $1,500 ($3,000 total per team).
 Team members determine how far and how often each member will paddle before handing off to their teammate.
 Support will be provided for the hand-off.
+Contact us for more information on enrolling as a relay team.

 Montauk, NY to Block Island, RI.
 A distance of approximately 18 miles, this is an open ocean crossing.
 The start of the paddle begins on the north side of the Montauk Lighthouse and ends on Block Island.